Bira/octopus-carnival/_drafts/wir-mm3-4e-kraken.md

 both of mortal worshippers and aberrant creatures.
 Krakens are more than smart enough to command and use these cults to help fulfill their destructive goals.

 So yeah, Krakens are Great Old Ones.
-You know how some people worship Aboleths as god-like beings older than time?
-I bet Aboleths worship krakens in the same way.

 ## The Monsters